xffionwilliams/Submissions/README.md

-# Submissions
+#Cheng-Williams Ffion Alison
+#14302
+#Music Technology - Electro Sounds (Processing)

+ #Submissions
-Assignment A Create a series of 3 sketches that resemble one work of each of the following artists:
+25/1/15 (Assignment A) Create a series of 3 sketches that resemble one work of each of the following artists:
 Frieder Nake, Sol Lewitt, Ryoji Ikeda. (naming convention, sketch size is 960x540, include image in data folder)

 This folder consists of 3 sketches "inspired" by: